 In the first year, you’ll start to think like a writer, improving your writing skills, trying out different forms of writing and exploring your own creative processes.
 You’ll engage with ideas of voice and style and explore the history of creative writing, through studying a wide range of interesting and challenging texts.
 Modules you may study include Writing London, where you will explore ways in which our city can act as source, setting and inspiration for creative writing.
 The module also includes visits to some of London’s cultural landmarks, which have included the South Bank, the Poetry Library, Dickens House, the Museum of London, the Imperial War Museum, Hogarth’s London and places mentioned in seminal London novels.

-You take a combination of compulsory and optional modules, looking more closely at the techniques, craft and processes of writing.
-There are opportunities in specialist writing genres (including fiction, poetry and screenwriting) and modules that allow you to practise, analyse and criticise specific forms of writing.
-You also have access to cross-listed modules in other programmes and the opportunity to spend a term abroad at one of our exchange institutions.
+In the second year, you’ll look more closely at the techniques, craft and processes of writing.
+There are opportunities to study specialist writing genres (examples might include fiction, nonfiction, poetry, screenwriting, writing for children, graphic narratives and writing songs and lyrics) and modules that allow you to practice, analyse and criticise specific forms of writing.
+You also have access to modules in other degree courses and the opportunity to spend the spring term abroad at one of our partner institutions.

 In your third year, you’ll be introduced to the wider context in which writers work: the world of publishers and agents, as well as marketers, sellers and critics, who all act as gatekeepers to the reading or viewing public.
 There will also be an opportunity for you to specialise in a particular area that interests you and single-honours students will choose a creative dissertation pathway which may include novel writing, innovative form (poetry/fiction), poetry, screenwriting and publishing.